Skip to main content

 Context Flow Management+

-Implemented simple dictionary-based context passing that teaches fundamental inter-agent communication patterns, serving as the foundation for understanding sophisticated context management in modern production frameworks.
+Implements simple dictionary-based context passing that teaches fundamental inter-agent communication patterns.

 Real-World Example Library+